ubernostrum/django-registration/docs/forms.rst

 .. class:: RegistrationForm

-   A simple form for registering an account.
+   A form for registering an account.
 This is a subclass of Django's built-in ``UserCreationForm``, and has the following fields, all of which are required: